unblog/systeminfo/README.md

 ## Usage

-Open a Linux Terminal and execute sysinfo.sh, root is not mandatory, but more data will be collected.
+Open a Linux Terminal (Ctrl+Alt+T) and execute sysinfo.sh, root is not mandatory, but more data will be collected.

 ```sh
 $ git clone https://github.com/donkey/systeminfo.git